isntall/OpenYourMouth/Beverages/Non-Alcoholic/Horchata.md

 | vanilla              | 1 1/2 tsp | 7.4 ml |

 ### Preparation

 #### Soak
-1. Combinded
+1. Combined
-a.
-1 cup of rice
+  * 1 cup of rice
-b.
-1 cup of blanched almond
+  * 1 cup of blanched almond
-c.
-1 cinnamon stick
+  * 1 cinnamon stick
-d.
-3 cups hot water into a container
+  * 3 cups hot water into a container
 2. Let sit on counter for at least 3 hours
 3. Optional: put in fridge and let sit overnight